mzt-tang/DnD-Map-Generator/project_requirement/project-requirement.md

 ##### 1.3.2.4 Player View

 - **Display**  The players are able to see the sections of the map that have line of sight (as controlled by the dungeon master)

+- **View control** The players can scale and pan the entire map that is displayed

 - **Tile Size**  The display has the tiles large enough that the players are able to move physical figurines around on the map.
 This will require a minimum projector/TV size for the players to use.